Skip to main content

 • gameplay

-The gameplay of Thunder Helix is engaging and reminiscent of the Desert Strike series, featuring a central campaign where players launch from a warship and tackle various objectives in a flexible order.
-Players can pilot different helicopters, each offering unique gameplay experiences, and the controls and mechanics are praised for their quality and ease of use.
-However, some users noted a lack of clarity regarding certain gameplay elements, such as rearming and refueling.
+The gameplay of Thunder Helix features a central campaign loop reminiscent of the Desert Strike series, allowing players to launch from a warship and tackle various objectives in a flexible order.
+Players can pilot different helicopters, each offering unique gameplay experiences, and the controls are praised for their responsiveness.
+However, some users noted a lack of clarity regarding certain mechanics, such as rearming and refueling, which can lead to confusion.

 • “The central campaign gameplay loop of Thunder Helix closely follows the same model as Desert Strike - you launch from a warship offshore in your helicopter of choice and proceed into an area of operations where there are several objectives that you can choose to largely tackle in any order.”